500062944/Snake-game-implementation/README.md

 Step 5: Algorithm for Increasing Size of Snake and Increasing Score Increasing size of snake:

-When snake moves forward it's size increases and when the coordinate of snake match with food coordinate then the size of snake is increased.
-Increasing score: When snake eats the food the score of the user is also increased
+When snake moves forward it's size increases and when the coordinate of snake match with food coordinate then the size of snake is increased.Increasing score: When snake eats the food the score of the user is also increased

 Step 6: Game Over Condition:

 When snake touch the boundary of the screen.
 The game over will come.
 This can be done by comparing the coordinate of boundary with the snake co-ordinate.

 Step 7: Quit Page

 Last step ask user if he wants to continue playing or not.

                                      All About Code